cyclus/cyclus.github.com/source/module/cycpp.rst

     #pragma cyclus decl
     #pragma cyclus def

-These generate all of the member function declarations and defeinitions respectively.
-Note that there is no coorespending ``#pragma cyclus impl`` because function bodies cannot be strung together without the cooresponding signatures encapsulating them.
+These generate all of the member function declarations and definitions, respectively.
+Note that there is no corresponding ``#pragma cyclus impl`` because function bodies cannot be strung together without the corresponding signatures encapsulating them.

 When the ``<func>`` argument is provided the directive generates only the definition, declaration, or implementation for the given agent API function.
 For example the following would generate the definition for the ``schema()`` function.

 .. code-block:: c++